 - The Roman Theater and the attached Museum (Teatro Romano and Museo Archeologico) are open daily from 8:30 am to 7:30 pm.
 Admission is 4€ for adults and 2€ for children (age 7-18) and seniors over 65.

 - The Fortress (La Rocca) is open from March 15 to June 10 and September 16 to October Monday through Friday from 10 am to 1pm and 3 to 7pm, Saturday and Sunday from 10am to 7pm; from June 11 to September 15 daily from 10am to 8pm; and from November to March 14 Monday through Friday from 2:30 to 5pm, Saturday and Sunday from 10am to 5pm.
 Please, note that these times might change, so I would suggest checking their website before visiting.
 Admission is 7.50€ for adults, 6.50€ for children 14 to 25 and seniors over 65, 3.50€ for children 7 to 14 ).

 Bikes routes & bike hire

 There are lots of beautiful cycling routes in the area.
-The easiest one and the most suitable for families with children is the one that follows the river up to the Clitunno Springs.
-The track is completely flat, is long 31 km and offers a rich landscape, with several exciting stops to do along the way: for example, the Clitunno Temple, Pissignano Castle and the Campello sul Clitunno village.
+The easiest and most suitable for families with children is the one that follows the river up to the Clitunno Springs.
+The track is completely flat, is 31 km long, and offers a rich landscape, with several exciting stops to do along the way: the Clitunno Temple, Pissignano Castle, and the Campello Sul Clitunno village.

-  You have two choices: either leaving from Spoleto and cycle for about 4.5 km with some traffic or starting from Pontebari, where the real cycling route begins.
+You have two choices: leave Spoleto and cycle for about 4.5 km with some traffic or start from Pontebari, where the real cycling route begins.

 If you need to hire a bike, here’s a useful address: Scocchetti Cicli, Viale Marconi 82, Spoleto.
 Tel.
 0039 (0)743 44 728.